fc-io/working-with-alvis-from-ki/README.md

 ### For super beginners

-* If you haven't used the terminal before – when, in the instructions you encounter `<user_id>` it means that whole thing including the arrows needs to be replaced.
+* If you haven't used the terminal before – when, in the instructions you encounter `<user_id>` it means that the whole thing including the arrows needs to be replaced.
 * Watch some youtube videos about how to work faster with the terminal, or what the best terminal setup is.
 * Remember that you always can ask your favorite chat-llm for help explaining the different commands.